den385/primes-app/README.md

 MonotonousPrimeSequences
 ========================

-A small console app to find ascending sequences of primes in a binary file.
+Console App in C# and C++ to find the longest asc sequence of primes in binary file.
 Binary file is interpreted 6byte-wise and the remainder is cut off.

 The app utilizes multithreading, BPSW algorithm and precomputed plain array.
 This array is a sorted storage for small primes.
 Also there are several basic optimizations like bitwise shift to recognize even numbers and hardcoded